 How can you share your views?

-On Tuesday 2 October, we will host an event to help us improve service provision throughout the region.
-The event will take place at the between 9.30am and 1pm at The Gather at Munro House, in Leeds city centre.
-Interpreters will be on hand at the event and lunch will also be provided.
-To book a place at the event visit the event booking page.
+On Wednesday 2 October, we hosted an event to help us improve service provision throughout the region.
+The event took place between 9.30am and 1pm at The Gather at Munro House, in Leeds city centre.
+Interpreters were on hand at the event and the information gathered was collected as part of an evaluation piece that will help inform our next steps.

-If you cannot attend the event you can still share your views by completing our survey here:
+If you were unable to attend the event you can share your views by completing our survey below (even if you managed to attend we would still appreciate your feedback via the survey):

 What do we already know?